-The Mesabi Trail Towns, in Minnesota’s far north mining region, hosts several gems of the state’s history and a perfect destination for bicycle adventures.
-It’s not a mountain range, but a group of small mining communities along a well-known paved trail system.
-The Mesabi Trail serves as an easy way to travel from town to town by bike.
-From Grand Rapids on the western end to Ely, 135 miles to the east, there is a lot to see as you ride.
-For the mountain biker’s this mining-range has left a lot of deposits to perfect your skills.
-The area even boasts some of Minnesota’s best scenic road touring routes, with loop options that tie back to the Mesabi Trail.
+In Minnesota’s north mining region, the towns along the Mesabi Trail host several of the state’s historical gems and a family fun destination to explore by bike or on foot.
+In this pristine area of the state, you will find over 28 small mining communities along this well-known paved trail system.
+With the trail here, it is easy to travel from town to town by bike.
+From Grand Rapids on the western end to Ely, 150 miles to the east, there are a lot of fun sights to see as you ride.
+For the mountain biker, this area has left many rugged deposits to perfect your skills.
+The area also boasts some of Minnesota’s best scenic road touring routes, with low-traffic roadway loop options returning to the Mesabi Trail.

 Mesabi bike trail near Hibbing.